awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

    Note the name of the Automation document that you want to run\.

 1. Run the following command to view details about the Automation document\.
 Note a parameter name \(for example, `InstanceId`\) that you want to use for the `--target-parameter-name` option\.
-This parameter determines the type of resource on which the Automation runs\.
+This parameter determines the type of resource on which the automation runs\.

 ------
 #### [ Linux ]

    ```
    aws ssm describe-document \
        --name document_name
    ```

 ------